werval/werval/README.md

 If you encounter any problem, please [fill an issue](https://scm.codeartisans.org/qiweb/qiweb/issues/new) with the maximum information about your problem.

+### Going further

+You'll certainly want a build system to help you manage your application construction, its dependencies, packaging and so on.
+The generated application contains sample build files for two build systems: Gradle and Maven.

+To use Gradle, rename `build.gradle.example` as `build.gradle`.

+To use Maven, rename `pom.xml.example` as `pom.xml`.

+Both builds produce executables applications and allow you to run in development mode.
+Respectively `gradle devshell` and `mvn qiweb:devshell`.

 ### Get help

 To discuss with the QiWeb community, post questions and get answers, it is easiest to do so at the project's [wall](https://scm.codeartisans.org/qiweb/qiweb/wall).